-$^{^{20}}$ This estimated capital investment does not include NYPA and LIPA transmission and distribution infrastructure.
+&lt;sup>19 This estimated capital investment does not include NYPA and LIPA transmission and distribution infrastructure.

-- The modern economy is increasingly dependent on electricity; the power needs of the digital economy increase the need for reliability and resilience in the power supply.
-The economic costs of outages due to extreme weather events grow each day; - Minimal load growth, projected to be 0.16 percent per year through 2024; - Increasing peak loads growing at an estimated 0.83 percent per year, resulting in declining system efficiency as measured by load factors;21 - The sales base for utilities is relatively flat while peak demand continues to grow; - Electric systems are vulnerable to both cyber and physical attacks; - Technology developments in DER and information systems challenge incumbent systems; - Heavy dependence on natural gas for electricity generation has increased system vulnerability and price volatility at peak times; and 22, 23 - The need to reduce carbon emissions and the associated costs and threats to infrastructure posed by increasingly severe climate events.
+- Increasing peak loads growing at an estimated 0.83 percent per year, resulting in declining system efficiency as measured by load factors; - The sales base for utilities is relatively flat while peak demand continues to grow; - Electric systems are vulnerable to both cyber and physical attacks; - Technology developments in DER and information systems challenge incumbent systems; - Heavy dependence on natural gas for electricity generation has increased system vulnerability and price volatility at peak times; and - The need to reduce carbon emissions and the associated costs and threats to infrastructure posed by increasingly severe climate events.